October 16, 2017

 Many venture to St. George for sporting tournaments and Spring Break.
 We visit St. George frequently as my husband does business in the area.
 Every time we visit, we find something new and fun to do.
 Here's a list of 14 of our favorite cheap or free things to do while in St. George:

 1 - Glitter Mountain or you can find it on Google Maps under the name of Old Gypsum Crystal Mine.
 It's about 10 miles away from St. George and located just across the Arizona border.
-This is a fun spot especially for the kids to chip away their own piece of gypsum.
+This has become a popular spot in the last couple of years.
+The mine shown above is actually owned and because of years of people chiseling at the mine, it is now unsafe.
+The owner has asked that people respect his claim and not to chisel rock from the mine.

 2 - Pioneer Park is an outdoor playground where the kids can jump and climb on the rocks.
 This 50+ acre park includes covered picnic tables, bathrooms, and an amphitheater with fire pit.